-In order to generate electricity, a diverse portfolio of physical and financial assets (supply) is available in order to meet the customers consumption (demand).
-The balance between supply and demand must imperatively be reached at each time period in order to avoid the risks of physical system failures.
+In order to generate electricity, a diverse portfolio of physical and financial assets (supply) is available in order to meet the customers' consumption (demand).
+The balance between supply and demand must be achieved within each time period in order to avoid the risk of physical system failures.
 The objective of Generation Management is to achieve this balance at minimal cost.